 Try Open Shelving

-Floating shelves provide storage space for style-boosting accesories and bath necessities while making the room appear bigger by allowing you to see all the way to the wall.
+Floating shelves provide storage space for style-boosting accesories and bath necessities while making the room appear bigger.